Content Editor ‭[2]‬

 Content Editor ‭[1]‬

-The Family Welfare and Protection Unit (FWPU) was set up in July 2003 to implement policies and programmes in favour of families and to address the problem of Gender-Based Violence.
+The Family Welfare and Protection Unit (FWPU) implements policies and programmes in favour of families and addresses the problem of Gender-Based Violence.

 The Act provides for the issue of: